 How is Powershell Different from Command Prompt?
-(2021)
+(For Beginners)

 If you are new to Information Technology then you might not really have much of a grounding with using The Microsoft Windows Command Line (CMD).
 Back in the old days, most administrative work and technical maintenance was done exclusively with text based tools and very few graphical tools existed that would help with getting critical work done.
 Old DOS based systems used batch files to help automate some scripts and queue up commands and it even had some variable controls as well.

 It could not really compete with Linux and Unix systems that had Bash.
 Many ‘nix system admins were able to harness the power of these systems and were able to build scheduled scripts that were automated and able to interact across sessions and networks.
 Powershell is the newest of these examples, and it takes things to a new level.

 We want to take a step back and look at CMD and Powershell, and how Powershell differs from CMD.